Read our Complete Graduate Certificate Guide

 - Information Technology graduates may niche into complex areas such as data science, bioinformatics, cyber security, etc.

 By nature, graduate certificates are designed to help college-educated professionals advance their careers and/or enter new specialties within their industries.
 Therefore, graduate certificates are available across disciplines and subjects to help professionals reach their focused career goals without having to endure long, expensive degree programs.
-Keep in mind that some graduate certificates are open to those who hold bachelor's degrees, but the majority require that the applicant holds a master's degree.
+Keep in mind that some graduate certificates are open to those who hold bachelor's degrees, and some require that the applicant holds a master's degree.
+Schools may refer to these programs as "Post-Bachelor's Graduate Certificates", "Post-Master's Graduate Certificates", or simply "Graduate Certificates".
+Nursing graduate certificates, for example, are only available at the post-master's level.
+Refer to your chosen program's admissions requirements to ensure that you meet all entrance qualifications.

 Many schools now offer completely online graduate certificate programs that remove the need to move across the state or even the country to access your desired program.
 These programs are increasingly popular for prospective students who have demanding careers and/or family obligations.